hyosung11/Launch-School/Courses/journal.md

 11:24 Going through the study guide and I won't get the collaborator problem wrong on the retake.

 12:38 Eyes itch and I feel tired.
 I went to sleep earlier last night and woke up later.
 Going to the gym a little later.

+13:00 Getting ready to go to the gym.
+Reviewing execution context again.